microsoft/vscode-docs/api/extension-guides/chat.md

 ## Testing your extension

+The responses that the Language Model API provides are nondeterministic, which means that you might get a different response for an identical request.
+This behavior can be challenging for testing your extension.

-The part of the extension that is building prompts and interpreting Language Model responses is deterministic, and can thus be unit tested without language model access.
-However, interacting and getting responses from the Language Model itself is nondeterministic and can not be easily tested.
+The part of the extension for building prompts and interpreting language model responses is deterministic, and can thus be unit tested without language model access.
+However, interacting and getting responses from the language model itself, is nondeterministic and can not be easily tested.
+Consider designing your extension code in a modular way to enable you to unit test the specific parts that can be tested.

 Extensions should not request Language Model access for integration tests due to rate-limitations.
 Internally, VS Code uses a dedicated non-production Language Model for simulation testing, and we are currently thinking how to provide a scalable Language Model testing solution for extensions that are facing a similar challenge.

 ## Publishing your extension